 In certain areas some novel techniques are being attempted to estimate the material property.
-Integrity assessment of boiler tubes based on oxide scale thickness measurement using special ultrasonic probes is an example worth looking at.
-It may appear that such a measurement would give an idea of the stress the tube is subjected to, but if this is connected with the kinetics of oxide scale growth it can give an idea of its rupture strength as well.
+Life assessment of boiler tubes based on oxide scale thickness measurement using special ultrasonic probes is an example worth looking at.
 The thickness of the oxide layer (x) that develops on the inner wall of a boiler tube depends both on the metal wall temperature (T) and the length of service exposure (t).
 Several expressions describing the relationship between these are now available.
 One of these is given below:

-$$log(x) = A + B(C + log t)T ...
-7$$
+$$\log(x) = A + B(C + \log t)T \tag{7}$$

-where A, B, and C are material constants.
-These have been evaluated for several grades of Cr-Mo steels 1.5.
+where A, B and C are material constants.
+These have been evaluated for several grades of Cr-Mo steels [1,5].
 Using the above equation, therefore, an estimate of the average metal wall temperature can be obtained.
-This can subsequently be converted to the rupture strength required for integrity assessment based on its stress rupture plot.
+Subsequently master rupture plot of the material can be used for life estimation at any given operating stress.

-The NDT technique to be used for component integrity assessment is often determined by the most likely mode of failure.
+The NDT (non-destructive test) technique to be used for life assessment is often determined by the most likely mode of failure.
 Steam pipes, for example, are prone to failure due to creep, which is a time dependent deformation.
 The defects usually nucleate at the outer surface since it is subjected to a higher stress and they propagate inwards.
 Thus the surface where defects could be seen is easily accessible.
 In-situ metallography is therefore the best technique to be used.
-It can detect defects much before they attain the critical size in comparison to other methods .
+It can detect defects much before they attain the critical size in comparison to other methods1.

 Likewise, the limitations of current NDT techniques to detect cracks/defects may lead to premature failure of components.
 Fatigue failure of Comet aircraft is an excellent example.
-Later analysis has shown that the critical crack size for the material of which the aircraft was made was smaller than the diameter of the bolt head .
+Later analysis has shown that the critical crack size for the material of which the aircraft was made was smaller than the diameter of the bolt head [7].
 Therefore, visual examination could not detect them.
 Development of materials having higher critical crack length (fracture toughness) and better joining techniques were needed to overcome such failures.